 Consensus is the process of reaching a majority opinion by everyone involved in running the blockchain.
-Agreement must be made on which blocks to produce, which chain to adopt, and to determine the single state of the network.
+An agreement must be made on which blocks to produce, which chain to adopt and to determine the single state of the network.
 The consensus protocol determines how individual nodes assess the current state of the ledger system and reach a consensus.

 The protocol has three main responsibilities: